 Evaluation of PPOs involves quantifying both settled PPOs in payment, and possible future settlements, known as "PPO IBNR".
 For settled PPOs, the identity of the PPO annuitant and the terms of the award are known.
-Some future cases will also be close to settlement, and here the identity of the annuitant, if not the likely terms of the award, is also known.
-Then there will be a portfolio of open cases, some of which will result in PPOs, but we do not know which or when they will settle.
-Finally, there are large bodily injury claims which have occurred but which are not yet known to be large (if known at all by the insurer - traditional incurred but not yet reported claims).
+Possible future settlements may come from a number of sources, claims which the insurer knows are potential PPOs, claims the insurer is not aware will be large, claims the insurer is not yet aware of and claims that will happen in the future on business the insurer has already written.
+Consideration will need to be given to all of these.
 Clearly, the less mature the claim, the less data is available to quantify it, and the more one must rely upon general statistics relevant to the class of business, judgement, and the firm's past experience.
-For modelling claims in the expected to arise in the future, which will always be the case in pricing, the practitioner would need to consider whether the observed distribution of PPO claimants is a fair representation of what the future claims environment might experience.
+For modelling claims that are expected to arise in the future, which will always be the case in pricing, the practitioner would need to consider whether the observed distribution of PPO claimants is a fair representation of what the future claims environment might experience.